ngorli/av_ros/README.md

 # av_ros
-Repository that implements an AV that can navigate around a cone, using visualization software from the Construct.AI
+Repository that implements an AV that can navigate around cones using information from a LiDAR sensor.
+This project used visualization software from the Construct.AI